 When I started making this for myself and my boyfriend, he prompted me to add it to the blog to go along with the other Chinese inspired recipes I have here.
 It took a little refining and tweaking to get it blog ready, but hey, neither of us complained about having to eat it multiple times!

 In the Whole30 orange chicken recipe, I do suggest using cassava flour.
 However, you can make it with alternatives like coconut flour.
-For a more low carb option, you can use almond flour, but it won’t have exactly the same consistency once cooked.
+You could use almond flour, but it won’t have exactly the same consistency once cooked and be more gritty.

 Cassava flour has become my favorite for breading things.
 In this case, it gives it a lighter more “fried” taste than coconut flour does, in my opinion.
 Cassava can be found at many health food stores nowadays, like Whole Foods.
 But it’s also available on Thrive Market and Amazon.